olek/ormivore/README.md

 ## Philosophy summary

 - Everything the system does FOR you, the system also does TO you
-- Actions that will lead to long term pain better be painfull immediately, and never sugar-coated with short term gain
+- Actions that will lead to long term pain better be painful immediately, and never sugar-coated with short term gain
 - Long term maintenability trumps supersonic speed of initial development
 - There is much to be learned from functional programming